This item originally appeared at TZF’s ”The Gazebo” feature.

 In sum, what this aspect of The Great Invocation means is that, for the rest of time, we must commit ourselves to devote some of our resources to watching, maintaining, and protecting the place where evil dwells.

-I wonder if that is a good idea, or even necessary.
+I wonder if that is a good or a practical idea, or even necessary.

 Does it not make more sense for us to go within, and there search out the evil living there, identify it, bring it out of the dark, examine it until we understand its nature, its source, and its history, and then en-lighten it!
 That is, if evil is the absence of love (if such a thing is possible), why not bring it forward, and fill it with love?
 If evil is absolute darkness (if such a thing is possible), why not flood it with absolute light?